jfrog/jfrog-vscode-extension/README.md

 ## Npm Projects

 The extension builds the npm dependencies tree by running `npm list`.
+View licenses and top issue severities directly from package.json.
 To scan your npm dependencies, make sure to fulfill the following requirements:

 1. npm cli is installed in your system PATH.